 Hi STEM enthusiasts

 The post was long due.
 Here is some interesting update.
 Finally, after some iterations, we come up with the prototype version of the configurable motor matrix which can be used as a model system for cognitive science experiments.
-This is also special because this is one such project where makerspace and LSR team collaborated.
+This is also special because this is one such project where Makerspace and Learning Science Research team collaborated.
 If anyone of you is interested in knowing more, you have to visit the lab and experience it

 Here is how the Prototype Version 1 looks like:

 What’s happening here?
 Here you can see @jtd aka Jude who designed the prototype trying to sense the different vibration pattern which can be generated by these tiny circular vibration motors on the skin.
 We generated a linear, snake-like pattern that was clearly distinguishable when kept on the skin.

 How does it work?
 Its simple, you coordinate the switching (ON/OFF) of the motors in sequence using a micro-controller( here we used Arduino Uno).
 Currently, there are 16 vibration motors attached to a flexible matrix which we designed and 3D printed.